Cadence-GitHub/Stouffville-By-laws-AI/README.md

 - **Backend Files**: The backend code is in the `backend/` directory
   - `app.py`: Main Flask application
-  - `app/`: Application package containing templates and prompts
+  - `app/`: Application package containing templates, prompts, and ChromaDB integration
   - `requirements.txt`: Python dependencies
   - `Dockerfile`: Container configuration

 - **Database Files**: The by-laws database is in the `database/` directory
   - `parking_related_by-laws.json`: Contains by-laws related to parking regulations
   - `search_bylaws.py`: Utility script for searching and extracting by-laws by keyword
+  - `init_chroma.py`: Script to initialize ChromaDB with by-laws data
+  - `chroma-data/`: Directory containing ChromaDB vector database files

 - **Live Code Changes**:
   - The backend directory is mounted as a volume in the container